public enum Domain extends Enum<Domain>

 public static final Domain EMPTY

-.
+null or void.
 Not that the empty set is a

 member of every domain category.public static Domain[] values()